Big bang nucleosynthesis with rapidly varying G: Effects on Big Bang Nucleosynthesis

 In standard BBN, element production takes place in two stages (see, e.g., Refs. \cite{Yeh,FOYY} for recent discussions).
 At early times, ($T \gtrsim 1$ MeV) the weak interactions maintain a thermal equilibrium ratio between neutrons and protons:

 while a thermal abundance of deuterium is maintained by

 The weak reactions drop out of thermal equilibrium at $T\sim 1$ MeV, while free neutron decay continues until $T\sim 0.1$ MeV, when rapid fusion into heavier elements occurs.
 At this point, nearly all of the remaining neutrons become bound into $^{4}$He, with a small fraction incorporated into deuterium, tritium, and $^3$He.
 There is also production of $^{7}$Li and $^{7}$Be, with the latter decaying into the former via electron capture at the beginning of the recombination era \cite{Sunyaev}.
 The element abundances produced in BBN depend on the baryon/photon ratio $\eta $, which can be independently determined from the CMB.
 We adopt a value of $\eta = 6.1 \times 10^{-10}$, consistent with results from Planck \cite{Ade}.
 This value of $\eta$ yields predicted abundances of D and $^{4}$He consistent with observations.
-On the other hand, the $^7$Li abundance predicted by BBN is well known to differ from observationally-inferred values, giving rise to the so-called ``lithium problem" \cite{lithium}.
-In what follows, we will consider only the $^4$He and deuterium production.
+On the other hand, the $^7$Li abundance predicted by BBN is well known to lie a factor $\sim 3$ above the observationally-inferred value, giving rise to the so-called ``lithium problem" \cite{lithium}.
+As it is not clear whether this problem lies in the interpretation of the lithium abundance observations or in the standard model of BBN itself, we will concentrate on $^4$He and deuterium production.
 Following standard practice, we give the primordial $^4$He abundance as a mass fraction, $Y_p$, and the deuterium abundance as a number density relative to hydrogen, (D/H).

 When the change in $G$ is taken to be a constant during BBN, the effect on the $^4$He and deuterium abundances is well fit by \cite{FOYY}

 and